csswizardry/csswizardry.github.com/_posts/2010-11-29-design-and-education.md

 applications to two universities and to two web development agencies.
 Both agencies responded, and the first one I contacted offered me the job at the interview.
 That agency was Sense Internet; an award-winning big-hitter and quite a known name.
-To me the choice was clear—go to learn what I already knew over four years at an expense to myself, or start out full-time industry life at Sense…
+To me the choice was clear — go to learn what I already knew over four years at an expense to myself, or start out full-time industry life at Sense…